María Méndez: International career

 Méndez was a regular starter in Spain's U17 team that won the 2018 UEFA Women's Under-17 Championship, which qualified them for the 2018 FIFA U-17 Women's World Cup.

-On 2 November, 2018, Méndez was called up to play in the 2018 FIFA U-17 Women's World Cup.
+On 2 November 2018, Méndez was called up to play in the 2018 FIFA U-17 Women's World Cup.
 She started all of Spain's matches in the tournament, and on 1 December, 2018, Méndez started the final of the final against Mexico, which ended in a 2–1 victory for Spain.
 Spain's U17s became the first Spanish team to win a Women's World Cup in any age category.

 In 2019, Méndez was given her first call-up to Spain's U-19 women's national team.

-Méndez made her senior debut on 11 November 2022, starting in a 7-0 friendly home win over Argentina.
+Méndez made her senior debut on 11 November 2022, starting in a 7–0 friendly home win over Argentina.
+She scored her first international goal in the Nations League 7-1 away win over Switzerland.

+On 10 June 2025, Méndez was called up to the Spain squad for the UEFA Women's Euro 2025.

 Personal life

 Méndez is the younger sister of Miguel Méndez, a former player of Real Oviedo's youth teams and the former coach of Real Oviedo Femenino.